Request digital scans of small portions of Lemieux Library owned physical items such as book chapters and journal articles for personal use.

 Please email Mary Sepulveda, Coordinator of Collection Development and Special Collections to request a scan of items located in Special Collections and Archives.
 All requests are handled on a case by case basis.
 Scanning may not be available due to copyright restrictions and / or the physical condition of the material.

-If you have any questions or problems using this service please email Research Services Staff.
+If you have any questions or problems using this service please email Resource Sharing Staff.